Debunked: 6 Anti-Inflammatory Food Myths

 • Excessive alcohol

-Anti-Inflammatory Food Myths: Separating Truth and Lies
+Anti-Inflammatory Food Myths: Separating Fact from Fiction

-Myth #1: Nightshade vegetables cause inflammation
+Myth #1: Nightshade Vegetables Cause Inflammation

 Myth #2: Fats are off-limits